 For instance, if your Outlook is configured to work with Exchange Server or a mail server over the IMAP protocol, you will see your imported messages disappear one by one immediately after you start Outlook for the first after email conversion.
 This will be caused by Outlook attempting to synchronize the content of your local and remote mailboxes.
 Therefore, we strongly recommend choosing the “Import to Outlook” mode only if you know what you are doing.
 In all other cases, use the default “Import to PST mode”.

-You can now proceed to file conversion.
-Click the “Import” button to begin.
+5. You can now proceed to file conversion.
+Click the “Save PST” button to begin.
 If you enabled the “Remind to disable antivirus” option, Eudora to Outlook Transfer software will ask you to temporarily disable any such tools to avoid potential issues prior to moving on with data conversion.
 Click OK to accept it, disable any anti-virus software running on your computer and continue.
 At this point, you may also see an MS Office configuration selection window – just leave everything “as is” and click OK.

 You will now see a special dialog for selecting a destination for converted emails.
 Pick an existing folder on your hard drive or create a new one, then click OK to start the email conversion process.
 If you chose to save data to an Outlook profile, the process will be identical, save for the destination folder selection step – instead, you will need to specify a folder in Outlook.

 This is the end of the Eudora to Outlook Transfer user’s manual.
 Should you have any problems with the program even after reading this manual, feel free to contact our support team – we will be happy to answer all of your questions.